 The Seattle Times periodically prohibits reader comments on selected stories.
 In the case of stories related to a recent lawsuit alleging that Seattle Mayor Ed Murray sexually abused teens in the 1980s, we’re taking a two-pronged approach.

-We have closed comments on stories that focused on the accusations; we’ve left them open on stories about the political ramifications.
+We have closed comments on stories that focused on the accusations; we’ve left them open on stories about the political ramifications and legal strategy.

 Some background: Seattle Times commenting threads draw criticism on all sides.
 Some readers believe we’re too restrictive; others, too lax.
 We attempt, within the limits of our resources, to allow discussion of the issues of the day while still upholding our terms of service, which forbid name-calling and personal attacks against the subjects or sources of our stories.